Northland

 • YWCA – 21 Rust Ave, Whangārei.
 Fairly central.
 09 438 2926. ywcawhg@xtra.co.nz.

-• Camping at Reotahi Reserve by TA walkers for one night is permitted provided you put your tent in the grass area over the fence and away from the toilets.
+• Camping at Reotahi Reserve by TA walkers for one night is permitted provided you put your tent in the grass area over the fence at left and away from the toilets.

 • Thistle Do – 25 Beach Rd, Reotahi, Whangārei Heads, 09 434 0006, 027 356 6526.
 Bach and tent sites.